-shock state may increase for several reasons other than tissue hypoxia (16).
-The possible heterogenous sources of lactate in septic shock, however, have rarely been quantified.
-Alegría and colleagues (17) in a retrospective analysis of 90 patients with septic shock, found that 70 patients presented elevated lactate in association with signs of hypoperfusion (including $Scv{O_2} < 70\%$).
-In our analysis on 1,741 patients, after admission in ICU, we found that only 35% of the patients had an Scv{0} . less than 70%, whereas 65% had high lactate coexisting with normal or increased Scv{O2}.
-This finding suggests that high lactate levels, as observed in an ICU setting after initial fluid resuscitation made in the emergency department, are caused by a macrocirculatory oxygen transport defect only in a minority of cases.
+Over recent decades there has been a growing evidence that lactate in sepsis and shock state may increase for several reasons other than tissue hypoxia.
+(16) The possible heterogenous sources of lactate in septic shock, however, have rarely been quantified.
+Alegria et al. (17) in a retrospective analysis of 90 patients with septic shock, found that 70 patients presented elevated lactate in association with signs of hypoperfusion (including $ScvO_2 < 70\%$).
+In our analysis on 1741 patients, after admission in ICU, we found that only 35% of the patients had a $ScvO_2 < 70\%$, while 65% had high lactate coexisting with normal or increased $ScvO_2$.
+This finding suggests that high lactate levels, as observed in an ICU setting after initial fluid resuscitation made in the emergency department, are due to a macrocirculatory oxygen transport defect only in a minority of cases.
 Furthermore, we found that hyperlactatemia in this setting is reliably associated with acidemia only if renal dysfunction is simultaneously present.
-Finally, the estimation of the alactic BE is a useful tool by which the degree of renal compensation of the acidbase disorder can be rapidly determined.
+Finally, the estimation of the alactic BE is a useful tool by which the degree of renal compensation of the acid-base disorder can be rapidly determined.

-Lactate and Tissue Hypoxia
+Lactate and tissue hypoxia

-Despite its limitations, Scv{O_2} is one of the best surrogates for the assessment of tissue oxygen availability (i.e., the relationship between oxygen delivery and demand) and is widely used in clinical practice.
-We found that, on admission, only approximately 35% of our patients had Scv{O_2} lower than
+Despite its limitations, ScvO2 is one of the best surrogates for the assessment of tissue oxygen availability (i.e., the relationship between oxygen delivery and demand) and is widely used in clinical practice.
+We found that, on admission, only $\sim 35\%$ of our patients had ScvO2 lower than 70%.

-70%.
 This finding is consistent with what has been observed in most large clinical trials performed for sepsis (18-20).

-Although, admittedly, Scv{O2} is an imperfect indicator of the cellular oxygen environment, it is reasonable to associate extreme values of Scv{O2} either to a predominant oxygen transport insufficiency (low Scv{O2}) or to a predominant oxygen use impairment (high Scv{O2}).
-These two extremes of Scv{O2} are indeed associated with the highest lactate levels, renal dysfunction, disease severity, and mortality, so that Scv{O2} has a U-shaped relationship with these characteristics.
-This interpretation is supported by other findings: the highest arteriovenous oxygen content difference and the greatest venoarterial difference in Pco, were found in the first Scv{O_2} sextile (24-62%).

-At the opposite extreme, the presence of hyperlactatemia at the most elevated Scv_O levels (78-98%) strongly suggests mechanisms other than an oxygen transport deficit.
-In sepsis, elevated lactate levels with high Scvo, may be explained by a variety of mechanisms ranging from the lack of pyruvate decarboxylation caused by thiamine deficiency (21-24) to the impairment of the electron transport chain caused by dysfunctional structure of the respiratory mitochondrial enzymes, induced, for example, by nitric oxide (25) or oxygen radicals (26).
-Another possible explanation for this association, although physiologically indistinguishable from the aforementioned mechanisms, entails the dysregulation of the microcirculation leading to peripheral shunting (3, 27).
+Although, admittedly, ScvO2 is an imperfect indicator of the cellular oxygen environment, it is reasonable to associate extreme values of ScvO2 either to a predominant oxygen transport insufficiency (low ScvO2) or to a predominant oxygen utilization impairment (high ScvO2).
+These two extremes of ScvO2 are indeed associated with the highest lactate levels, renal dysfunction, disease severity and mortality, so that ScvO2 has a U-shaped relationship with these characteristics.
+This interpretation is supported by other findings: the highest arterio-venous oxygen content difference and the greatest veno-arterial difference in PCO2 were found in the first ScvO2 sextile (24-62%).
+At the opposite extreme, the presence of hyperlactatemia at the most elevated ScvO2 levels (78-98%) strongly suggests mechanisms other than an oxygen transport deficit.
+In sepsis, elevated lactate levels with high ScvO2 may be explained by a variety of mechanisms ranging from the lack of pyruvate decarboxylation due to thiamine deficiency (21-24) to the impairment of the electron transport chain due to dysfunctional structure of the respiratory mitochondrial enzymes induced, for example, by nitric oxide (25) or oxygen radicals (26).
+Another possible explanation for this association, though physiologically indistinguishable from the aforementioned mechanisms, entails the dysregulation of the microcirculation leading to peripheral shunting (3, 27).

-Lactate and Metabolic Acidosis
+Lactate and metabolic acidosis

 An increase in the concentration of lactate results in metabolic acidosis (i.e., a process leading to an excess of negative strong ions) (14, 28).
-However, acidemia (i.e., an abnormally high proton concentration [low pH]) is not necessarily present if other processes simultaneously promote a compensatory decrease in negative strong ions, with consequent widening of strong ion difference and restoration of pH toward normality.
+However, acidemia, i.e., an abnormally high proton concentration (low pH), is not necessarily present if other processes simultaneously promote a compensatory decrease in negative strong ions, with consequent widening of strong ion difference and restoration of pH towards normality.
 The kidney has a pivotal role in correcting for the excess of lactate.
-Indeed, given that Pa{CO_2} in our population was similar across lactate sextiles, the compensatory mechanisms when present were mainly caused by an offsetting increase in the strong ion difference by the kidney.
+Indeed, given that PaCO2 in our population was similar across lactate sextiles, the compensatory mechanisms - when present - were mainly due to an offsetting increase in the strong ion difference by the kidney.